dmbarbour/awelon/AboutABC.md

 We can also *assert* that specific conditions hold:

-        K :: (a + b) * e -> b * e
+        K :: (a + b) * e → b * e

-Operator `K` says that we mustn't be in the left branch.
-If we are in the left branch, something has gone wrong, kill it.
-K should be understood similar to a type error.
-Preferably, we can statically prove we're in the right branch.
-If we prove we're in the left branch, that's certainly an error.
-If we can't prove either condition,

-If not, we should issue a warning, or error.
-If we're in the left branch at runtime, we'll halt the program (cleanly, if possible).
+Operator `K` essentially says "prove me right".
+If we're in the left branch, there's an error in the program, similar to a type error.
+Expressing partial functions with `K` enables ABC to support rich concepts of dependent typing, i.e. a program is proven safe by proving we're always in the right branch at each `K`.
+If we are in the left branch at runtime (due to incomplete safety analysis in an open system) then we'll halt the program (cleanly, if possible, preferably *before* the error occurs by leveraging a transactional or rollback mechanism).

 As a simple convention, we might also record a message in the environment such that, when an error is detected, a text message is visible in the environment:

-        wKw% :: Text * ((a + b) * e) -> b * e
+        wKw% :: Text * ((a + b) * e) → b * e

 Naturally, the message would be eliminated at compile time if we can ensure a safe static condition.
-A compiler could also recognize this convention and optimize it.
+And if there is an error or warning at compile-time, the text would be accessible to the developer.

 ### Spatial-Temporal Features

 ABC models spatial properties in terms of logical partitions, and temporal properties in terms of relative latencies.
-Leveraging spatial-temporal attributes, ABC programs can model real-time orchestration, workflows, and network overlays for heterogeneous or distributed systems.
+Leveraging spatial-temporal features is a simple, powerful basis for concurrency, distribution, and staging.

+The spatial properties are not directly accessible from ABC.
+Communicating between partitions is considered an effect, and is thus controlled by use of capabilities.

+Question: how is ABC involved with spatial properties?
+Is there some conventional model of capabilities I need for typechecking?

 Effects and their capability texts are specific to a partition.
 To be reusable across partitions, subprograms are written in a pure or capability-secure manner that does not hard-code any capability text (modulo annotations or references to ABC resources, neither of which are effectful).
-Of course, partial evaluation can specialize generic programs, distributing capabilities at compile-time.
+Of course, partial evaluation can specialize reusable programs, distributing capabilities at compile-time.

-Communication between partitions is considered an effect and requires a capability specific to source and destination.
 The notion of logical partitions is very versatile:

 * Heterogeneous systems can be modeled as partitions with different resources and effects.
 * Distributed systems are modeled by having some communication capabilities admit disruption.
 * Staged programming can be modeled by modeling asymmetric communication between some partitions (i.e. different stages become different spatial partitions).
-* Purity or confinement of ABC blocks is conceptualized in terms of applying a block in an unknown partition, which cannot be generalized if it has effectful bindings.

-(Thought: shall I just provide a `p` operator to assert purity of blocks?
-I can model purity using partitions.
-And I can't think of any use cases to restrict authority to enforce purity on a distrusted subprogram.)
+* Confinement or purity can be enforced by computing a block in a fresh logical partition.

+To perform conditional operations on a sum type requires projecting information *into* the condition, rather than the converse.
+This has important implications with respect to spatial properties, e.g. ABC can typefully enforce that a condition computed on the GPU is not accessible for decisions on the CPU.

  Naturally, ABC code containing embedded capabilities is almost never polymorphic; reusable ABC code is either pure or explicitly models distribution of capabilities.
 Distributed systems are modeled in terms of communication capabilities that admit disruption or failure.